hieuvp/linux-academy-downloader/README.md

-- **Pro Tips**: Add `export` commands to `~/.bashrc` (or `~/.zshrc`) if you want to have these environment variables loaded automatically every time opening up a new terminal.
+- **Pro Tips**: Add `export` commands to `~/.bashrc` (or `~/.zshrc`) if you want to have these environment variables loaded automatically every time starting a new terminal.

 ### Demo